 Guides on the full program, and each of the categories of MIPS have been updated to reflect the changes in the final rule.
 Download copies below.

 MACRA Implementation: Quality Payment Program

 We will continue to update this web page with information as it becomes available.
-Additional information on the proposed rule and the MACRA statute is available below.
+Additional information is available below.

 As always, ASCRS•ASOA Government Relations staff is available to assist you or answer questions at 703-591-2220.